Things that suck:

 Waking up at 4 AM for no reason.
 Really, what the hell is wrong with my sleep cycle?!
 Is this an age thing?
 Is it the witching hour?
 Am I being haunted?
 Do older people get less sleep?
 Is this why my body is deteriorating?
 Because I would love to get more sleep and repair shit.

 Do you know what doesn’t suck?
-This Vanilla Bean Pound Cake with Chocolate Chips.
+This Cream Cheese Pound Cake with chocolate chips.

 Flow with me, let’s talk about this.

 Pound cake.
 This pound cake has two sticks of butter and a full block of full-fat cream cheese in it.
 Yep.
 It does.
 Vanilla bean flecks.
 I use vanilla bean paste.
 I’m way too lazy to scrape a vanilla bean.

 The plan was to bake a pound cake.
 I wanted chocolate.

 I thought maybe a glaze.
 Again… Too lazy.
 Chocolate chips sounded like the perfect compromise.
 Not too many.
 Enough for a chip in every bite without overpowering that buttery pound cake.

 And this pound cake is so, so buttery.